-The chocolate cookies will keep in an airtight container for up to 3 days on the counter.
+The cookies will keep in an airtight container for up to 3 days on the counter.
 You can freeze the baked cookies for up to 2 months.
-Place the cooled cookies in a freezer bag and freeze.
+Place the cooled cookies in a freezer bag or container and freeze.

 - Chocolate Chip Cookies

 Find ALL of our cookie recipes HERE!